redwoodjs/redwood/docs/docs/tutorial/chapter2/getting-dynamic.md

 These two pages are great and all but where are the actual blog posts in this blog?
 Let's work on those next.

 For the purposes of our tutorial we're going to get our blog posts from a database.
-Because relational databases are still the workhorses of many complex (and not-so-complex) web applications, we've made SQL access a first-class citizen.
+Because relational databases are still the workhorses of many complex (and not-so-complex) web applications, we've made SQL access first-class.
 For Redwood apps, it all starts with the schema.

 ### Creating the Database Schema

 We need to decide what data we'll need for a blog post.
 We'll expand on this at some point, but at a minimum we'll want to start with:

 - `id` the unique identifier for this blog post (all of our database tables will have one of these)
-- `title` something click-baity like "Top 10 Javascript Frameworks Named After Trees—You Won't Believe Number 4!"
+- `title` something click-baity like "Top 10 JavaScript Frameworks Named After Trees—You Won't Believe Number 4!"
 - `body` the actual content of the blog post
 - `createdAt` a timestamp of when this record was created in the database